cybex-dev/project_eye/Documentation/ParanoidProtocol.md

 // Paranoid protocol uses a paranoid implementation of sending and receiving data.
-It assumes that data can always be manupulated by an attack.
+It assumes that data can always be manipulated, or changed by cause of an attack.
+Thus, all data is checked client & server side as far as possible
 // Thus data sent from the client is always checked, stored and confirmed

-Paranoid Conversation:

 Installation requirement:
 	generate public & private key to use for communication.
 (Save this in settings directory)

 Protocol Requirement:
 	AES Encryption (256) provided by crypto++

+NOTE:
+	// data between server and client never send plain variables which can be manipulated. i.e. Client: Are the credentials valid, Server: true/false

+	Since these values can be manipulated, the server should respond with crucial information which cannot be manually created. i.e. Client identifies itself, server responds with: public key if valid or an "INVALID" if not valid if id is unique: public key for encryption if not unique:

-Protocol Procedure (activates when client desires to login):
+Paranoid Conversation/Procedure(activates when client desires to login):
-	1. Client greeting (identify client software id with randomly generated
+	1. C: Client greeting (identify client software id with randomly generated hash*)
+		S: Server responds by sending a list of vpn ip

+	*  see client documentation, a 16 char (128 bit) string generated with characters [a-zA-Z-9_+]

 1. Client sends greeting when alive with public key: Either "Hello, Stranger"  - Server stores public key as new client in database